 - Circa 200,000 tonnes of waste aggregate are produced by our operations each year.
-We currently send over over 99% to recycle centres but will continue to look to increase this percentage. - NGN facilitate the connection of biomethane production sites to our network, with 18 sites connected as at the 31 March 2023, enabling the supply of green gas.
+We currently send over 99% to recycle centres but will continue to look to increase this percentage. - NGN facilitate the connection of biomethane production sites to our network, with 18 sites connected as at the 31 March 2023, enabling the supply of green gas. - Committed to remove gas holders from our network by 1 April 2026 due to the pollution risk they hold.
+After 2 years of the 5 year RIIO-GD2 program we are in line with the scheduled work plan.